hydroper-jet/lang/design/design.md

 - `void` or `undefined` are the same
 - `Boolean`
-- `this` refers to the actual module or type in scope
 - Function (`(a: T) => R`)
 - `*` is the dynamic type to which all types convert from and to